by Andrea M. Darcy

 - leaving you feeling lonely.

-So what should I do instead of giving advice?
+What should I do instead of giving advice?

 So what is better than advice?
 Try the below.